AdaCore/gnatstudio/docs/users_guide/searching.rst

   or :guilabel:`Files From Project`.

-  Finally, you can create key shortcuts (through the :menuselection:`Edit --> Key Shortcuts` menu, in the :guilabel:`Search` category) to open the search dialog and set the context to a specific value.
+  Finally, you can create key shortcuts (through the :menuselection:`Edit --> Preferences...` menu, in the :guilabel:`Search` category) to open the search dialog and set the context to a specific value.

 The right part of the dialog is a row of three buttons, used to navigate